kkotkkio/css-blend-image-color/README.md

 }
 ```

-And, White don't apply blend too.
+And, White is too not applied blend.
 So, I'm changed blend-mode of below.
 ```css
 background-blend-mode: luminosity;
 ```
 If you change blend-mode to luminosity, You'll see better.

-If you feel laking about white, Try to change brightness.
+If you feel like lack about white, Try to change brightness.
 ```css
 -webkit-filter: brightness(1.10);
 ```